varnish/Varnish-Book/varnish_book.rst

    ..
 Definition of transaction

-   A transaction is a set of log lines that belongs together, e.g. a client request or a backend request.
+   A transaction is a set of log lines that belong together, e.g., a client request or a backend request.
-   The Varnish Transaction IDs (VXIDs) are applied to lots of different kinds of work items.
+   Varnish Transaction IDs (VXIDs) are applied to lots of different kinds of work items.
    A unique VXID is assigned to each type of transaction.
-   You can use the VXID when you view the log through ``varnishlog``.
+   You can follow the VXID when you analyze the log through ``varnishlog``.

    ..
 More about VXID

-   The default is to group the log by VXID.
+   Varnish logs are grouped by VXID by default.
-   When viewing a log for a simple cache miss, you can see the backend request, the client request and then the session.
-   They are displayed in the order they end.
+   For example, when viewing a log for a simple cache miss, you see logs in the order they end.
-   Some people find it a bit counter intuitive that the backend request is logged before the client request, but if you think about it makes sense.
+   That is: 1) backend request, 2) client request and 3) session.

    ..
 Transaction reasons

+   ..
+TODO for the author: explain transaction reasons.

 Transaction Groups
 ..................